hayjay/ML_DecisionTree/README.md

 # Installation and Setup

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Install Jupyter Notebook here on [Jupyter](https://jupyter.org/install.html).

 ## How can this be tested ?

-First of, It is important to know and Understand the problem at hand.
+Problem Definition : First of, It is important to know and Understand the problem at hand.
 This ML Algorthm uses the Decision Tree in deciding the kind of music a user would like to listen to, based on his or her age and gender group.

 After successful installation of Jupyter notebook on your machine, follow the below steps: